microsoft/pxt/docs/writing-docs/macros.md

 ### namespaces

-The **namespaces** language display a code card for the first symbol of each namespace.
+The **namespaces** "language" displays a code card for the first symbol of each namespace.

     ```namespaces
     basic.showNumber(0);